Resources for Artists, Emerging Creatives and Community Groups

-- Emerging artists can register for Northamptonshire’s Rising Star competition by 18th June to win access to a £500 Act Development Fund.
+- Emerging artists can sign up to register for Northamptonshire’s Rising Star competition each year.

 - Sign up to the Northants Cultural Education Partnership newsletter, to see what’s happening around the county in creative work with Children and Young People.

 - You can now register FREE for Digital Northampton‘s inspirational Merged Futures 3 digital conference on Friday 18th June 2021.

 - Sign up for Charity Digital’s #BeMoreDigital Marketing Day on 20th May 2021 for some free e-learning.

 - Interested in inclusive arts and cultural engagement?
 Save the date for the Creative People & Places conference from 7th – 9th December 2021.

 - Have a look at ArtWorks Alliance’s Knowledge Bank for a wide range of research, evaluations and reports, toolkits and guidance, case studies and videos for easy access.

 - The Creativity Exchange has launched – a new online space for school leaders, teachers, those working in cultural organisations, scientists, researchers and parents to share ideas about how to teach for creativity and develop young people’s creativity at and beyond school.

 - Have you got something to contribute to conversations about shifting approaches in inclusive arts and cultural engagement?
 Creative People and Places are looking to the global community to share their stories as part of the 2021 conference in December.

 - Made With Many run a Cultivate Programme for people who want to develop creative activities in Corby or Wellingborough, to allow you to draw upon the expertise of our team.
 Take part in online Zoom sessions for 2021 about Artists Working With Schools, Marketing, Funding and Evaluation.
 You can also access peer support in our facebook group Cultivate Creatives.